| [Top] | [Contents] | [Index] | [ ? ] |

 MIME messages.

-The main interface function is mml-generate-mime.
-It will
+The main interface function is mml-generate-mime

 examine the contents of the current (narrowed-to) buffer and return a